 Initially, we used a pathway developed at the University of California, Los Angeles ("UCLA") and exclusively licensed from The Regents of the University of California ("The Regents"), to create a research biocatalyst capable of producing biobased isobutanol.
-We chose to use E. coli as the bacteria for our research biocatalyst because of its ease of use and greater understanding relative to other biocatalysts, and because it was the microorganism used by UCLA in developing the licensed pathway.
-We then developed a new yeast biocatalyst to allow for anaerobic, or oxygen free, isobutanol production as well as minimizing the production of unwanted by-products to improve isobutanol yield and purity, thereby reducing operating costs.
+We chose to use E. coli as the bacteria for our research biocatalyst because it is easier to use and better understood relative to other biocatalysts, and because it was the microorganism used by UCLA in developing the licensed pathway.
+We then developed a new yeast biocatalyst to allow for anaerobic, or oxygen free, isobutanol production as well as to minimize the production of unwanted by-products to improve isobutanol yield and purity, thereby reducing operating costs.
 These efforts resulted in a substantial fermentation yield increase and enabled compatibility with existing ethanol infrastructure.